montymole/climate/README.md

 # WIP!
-This is a personal project to monitor and control my greenhouse.
+This is a personal project to monitor and control a greenhouse.
 Use with own risk.

 My current setup is following: